jainaangi/100-Days-Coding-Challenge-Java/README.md

 Problem Statement: Write a Java program to calculate the area of a rectangle given its length and width as input.

+📌Day 2: Calculate sum of two numbers

+Problem Statement: Write a program to Calculate the sum of two integers, 'a' and 'b', separated by a space.

+📌Day 2: Calculate product of two numbers

+Problem Statement: Write a Java program to calculate the product of two numbers, a and b.